 New revelations and 3 other takeaways from the first Jan.
 6 committee hearing

 It wasn't clear what the country could expect from the Jan.
-6 select committee's beginning the presentation of its findings, but the prime-time, opening-day hearing had lots of new information, and it was presented in a calm and cogent way.
+6 select committee's beginning presentation of its findings, but the prime-time, opening-day hearing Thursday night had lots of new information, and it was presented in a calm and cogent way.

 The committee transported the audience back to Jan.
 6 with behind-the-scenes and up-close video of what happened that day.
 It also made a strong case that former President Donald Trump was the central character responsible for what happened — with on-camera testimony from many of the people closest to him, including his daughter Ivanka, who broke with him over his election lies that the election was stolen.